The Ultimate Guide to Overwintering Dahlias

 Inspect the tubers for any signs of rot or damage.
 Healthy tubers should feel firm and plump.
 If you find any that are soft or mushy, remove them to prevent disease from spreading.
 Healthy tubers should have a survival rate of over 90% when properly cared for.

 Once you see new growth, it’s time to nourish your dahlias.
-Apply a balanced fertilizer to promote healthy growth and vibrant blooms.
+Apply a balanced fertiliser to promote healthy growth and vibrant blooms.
 A feed high in phosphorus is particularly beneficial for flowering plants.

 Follow the instructions on the feed package regarding application rates.
 Generally, light feeding every few weeks during the growing season works well.
 This will help ensure that your dahlias thrive, potentially increasing blooming success by up to 40% during summer.